Max-Lovell/PhD/README.md

 Supplementary to: The Control and Measure of Mindfulness as a Metacognitive Practice.

 Contains all methods and analysis code, and analysis data and outputs.
-Manuscripts pending a successful viva!
+Manuscripts will be available pending a successful viva!

 Emails and passwords replaced with [password] [email] or 'redacted', which may cause issues in running out of the box (only did this last!).
 Code for sanitising emails used in Dots pilot study exlcuded due to privacy concerns.